CompVis/stable-diffusion/docs/installation/INSTALL_WINDOWS.md

 ```
 conda env create       (step 6a)
-conda activate ldm     (step 6b)
+conda activate invokeai     (step 6b)
 ```
-    This will install all python requirements and activate the "ldm" environment which sets PATH and other environment variables properly.
+    This will install all python requirements and activate the "invokeai" environment which sets PATH and other environment variables properly.

     Note that the long form of the first command is `conda env create -f environment.yml`.
 If the